Robert Logan Sr.

-Robert Logan Senior (1837–1919) was a notable boat builder and the founder of the Logan boat building and boat designing dynasty.
+Robert Logan Senior (1837–1919) was a boat builder and the founder of the Logan boat building and boat designing dynasty.

 Early life

 He was born in Dumbarton, Scotland, in 1837, and was educated in Glasgow.
 By the early 1870s Robert was foreman of a boat-building firm of Robert Steele & Co in Greenock on the River Clyde.
 During this time he received a commission from his older brother James who had emigrated to New Zealand in 1864 and was now based in Auckland.
 He was to build a small steamer, named the Eclipse, for the service from Auckland to Riverhead at the head of the Waitematā Harbour and have it shipped there from Glasgow.

 Emigration to New Zealand

 Subsequently, Robert Logan decided to join his brother and together with his family emigrated to New Zealand, arriving in Auckland on the Zealandia on 15 October 1874.
 The family settled in Devonport, where he obtained a position at the Niccol boat building firm.

 In 1878 he set up in business as a boat builder in Devonport, close to what was then called the Flagstaff Wharf.
 Initially business was difficult, specially as he had a large family to support.